 - Derivatives segment, which includes transactions of the derivatives market.
-This segment groups Futures, Options, Forwards and OIS transactions. - Fixed Income Segment, where fixed income market operations are grouped, and which currently includes simultaneous operations negotiated in the SEN and simultaneous operations, in own position, entered into or registered in the SCM. - Equities Segment through which the CRCC nova money market operations, referred to repurchase or repo operations and temporary transfer of securities operations (TTVs), as well as spot operations on securities of the variable income market. - Swaps segment, which includes IRS (Interest Rate Swap), OIS (Overnight Index Swap) and CCS (Cross Currency Basis Swap) swaps with terms of up to 15 years. - Foreign Exchange segment, which is comprised of spot purchase and sale operations on foreign currencies (COP and USD).
-This self-assessment version does not include the Foreign Exchange Segment, which started operating on February 1, 2021.
+This segment groups Futures, Options, Forwards and OIS transactions. - Fixed Income Segment, which groups sell/buy back and buy/sell back transactions in SEN, sell/buy back and buy/sell back transactions for House Accounts and Clients Accounts traded in SCM, as well as the Securities Lending Program in Government Bonds by the Ministry of Finance. - Equities Segment through which the CRCC nova money market operations, referred to repurchase or repo operations and temporary transfer of securities operations (TTVs), as well as spot operations on securities of the Equities market. - Swaps segment, which includes IRS (Interest Rate Swap), OIS (Overnight Index Swap) and CCS (Cross Currency Basis Swap) swaps with terms of up to 15 years. - Foreign Exchange segment, which is comprised of spot purchase and sale operations on foreign currencies (COP and USD).